katide155/laravelProjects/mybuh/README.md

 ## Laravel project with AJAX functions

-In this project, CRUD operations are created using AJAX.
+-In this project, CRUD operations are created using AJAX.
-Data import from Excel file to database is created.
+-Data import from Excel file to database is created.
-Sorting, filtering, and pagination are implemented here.
+-Sorting, filtering, and pagination are implemented here.